ohthatmarissa/The-Blog/README.md

 ## Description

-_Created a simple band web page to practice divs and spans_
+_Created a simple blog web page to practice divs and spans_

 ## Setup/Installation Requirements